St James' Park may host Shields rematch - Marshall

 "The television company is really pushing it, so that's something to look forward to."

-Shields' victory cemented her legacy as one of the best fighters in the world, extending her unbeaten record as a professional to 13-0.
+Shields' victory cemented her legacy as one of the best fighters in the world, extending her unbeaten record to 13-0.

-However, Marshall feels the experience can only help her in terms of turning the tables when they next meet.

-"The difference with this defeat is I did everything I could on the night, I didn't leave anything in the ring or the gym.
+"The difference with this defeat is I did everything I could on the night.
+I didn't leave anything in the ring or the gym.

 "Although it didn't go my way, I still think I can beat her."